microsoft/DirectX-Specs/d3d/WorkGraphs.md

 All thread groups that are launched share the same set of input parameters.
 The exception is the usual system ID values which identify individual threads within the group.

-For wave packing see [Thread visiblity in wave operations](#thread-visibility-in-wave-operations).
+For wave packing see [Thread visibility in wave operations](#thread-visibility-in-wave-operations).

 ---